Department of Manufacturing and Construction Engineering Technology and Interior Design

 The student learning outcomes for the degree are as follows:

-- An appropriate mastery of the knowledge, techniques, skills and modern tools of the appropriate ET program.
+- An appropriate mastery of the knowledge, techniques, skills and modern tools of their disciplines.

 - An ability to apply current knowledge and adapt to emerging applications of mathematics, science, engineering and technology.

-- An ability to apply creativity in the design of mechanical systems, mechanical components or manufacturing processes.
+- An ability to apply creativity in the design of systems, components or processes appropriate to program objectives.